BloomBooks/bloom-azure-functions/opds/README.md

 depend on people using our feed to honor the letter of restrictions we've been given for some books, let alone the spirit.)

+Books that have tag `system:incoming` are omitted, waiting for the librarian to confirm that the book fits our site policies.

 For the _type=epub_ OPDS pages, books whose ePUB artifact is set invisible by the _show_ object from the _books_ table will be omitted.
 Only entries whose ePUB is in the desired language are shown (to the best of our ability to determine this).